pasinduV/pasinduV/README.md

 - 👋 Hi, I’m Pasindu Vishmitha
+- 🌱 I am currently pursuing a BSc (Hons) in Engineering, specializing in Computer Engineering at the University of Sri Jayewardenepura.
 - 👀I am interested in full-stack development, machine learning, data science, image processing, and augmented reality (AR).
 Additionally, I have a passion for coding and designing 2D illustrations.
 In my free time, I enjoy playing video games.
-- 🌱 I’m currently learning computer engineering in faculy of engineering University of Sri Jayawardenapura.
 - 💞️ I’m looking to collaborate on ...
 - 📫 Any of you can reach me via my email pasinduv20@gmail.com